observablehq/framework/examples/loader-python-to-zip/src/index.md

-# Python data loader to generate a ZIP file
+# Python data loader to generate ZIP

-This Python data loader accesses data on [earthquakes from the USGS](https://www.usgs.gov/programs/earthquake-hazards/earthquakes), then combines metadata (as JSON) and selected earthquake magnitude and location (as a CSV) in a ZIP file.
+This Python data loader accesses data on [earthquakes from the USGS](https://www.usgs.gov/programs/earthquake-hazards/earthquakes), then combines metadata (as JSON) and selected earthquake magnitude and location (as a CSV) in a ZIP archive.

 ```python
 # Import libraries (must be installed)